scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

-# Transfer AVA tokens between the P-Chain and X-Chain
+# Transfer AVAX tokens between the P-Chain and X-Chain

 ## Introduction

-AVA tokens exist on both the X-Chain, where they can be traded, and the P-Chain, where they can be provided as a stake when validating the Default Subnet.
+AVAX tokens exist on both the X-Chain, where they can be traded, and the P-Chain, where they can be provided as a stake when validating the Default Subnet.

-AVA supports **atomic swaps** of AVA between the X-Chain and P-chain.
+Avalanche supports **atomic swaps** of AVAX between the X-Chain and P-chain.
-(In the future AVA will support more generic atomic swaps between chains.)
+(In the future Avalanche will support more generic atomic swaps between chains.)

-In this tutorial we'll send AVA tokens from the X-Chain to the P-chain and back.
+In this tutorial we'll send AVAX tokens from the X-Chain to the P-chain and back.

 ## Requirements

-We assume that you've already done the [quickstart guide](../quickstart/ava-getting-started.md) and are familiar with the [AVA Network's architecture.](../core-concepts/overview.md)
+We assume that you've already done the [quickstart guide](../quickstart/ava-getting-started.md) and are familiar with the [Avalanche Network's architecture.](../core-concepts/overview.md)

 We assume your node is connected to the Public Testnet.

-## Export AVA from the X-Chain to the P-Chain
+## Export AVAX from the X-Chain to the P-Chain

-Of course, in order to send AVA you need to have some AVA!
+Of course, in order to send AVAX you need to have some AVAX!
-Use the [Public Tesnet Faucet](https://faucet.ava.network/) to send some AVA to an X-Chain address you hold, just like in the quickstart guide.
+Use the [Public Tesnet Faucet](https://faucet.ava.network/) to send some AVAX to an X-Chain address you hold, just like in the quickstart guide.

-To send the AVA, call the X-Chain's [`exportAVA`](../api/avm.md#avmexportava) method.
+To send the AVAX, call the X-Chain's [`exportAVAX`](../api/avm.md#avmexportavax) method.

 Your call should look like this: